monkeytypegame/monkeytype/backend/mongo-todo.md

   - For loop in account could work backwards instead, but this would add complexity
 - Why does `if (page == "account") pageTransition = false;` get rid of endless account loading bug when accessing via url
 - Name is not passed in user token/auth().currentUser
-- Firestore read operations seem high
-  - Does this include index.html serving as well as user authentication or is there more?
 - Account button sometimes shows loading infinitely after a test
   - Can't navigate to user until page is refreshed
   - After refresh, pr is not saved